 e.
 A key issue is the selection of the site for the containment, with the most important aspects usually being local acceptance and protection of groundwater.
 On-site containment should always be considered and has an inherent attraction by linking the containment to the local problem.

 f.
-A plausible long-term use for land where lead waste is buried is for playing fields or similar public open space.
+A plausible long-term use for land where lead waste is buried under a secure cap is for playing fields or similar public open space.
 This is consistent with the increasing use of closed municipal landfills for such purposes.
-In some cases, sites may be developed for commercial or industrial uses.
+In some cases, sites may be developed for commercial or industrial uses such as parking areas.

 g.
 There are a number of key practical design details that should be taken into account.
 This Guidance sets out some of these but does not address them in detail: qualified technical advice should be sought.